Until I read an article from Education.org, I thought I knew the meaning of “multiculturalism” as it applies to education.

 According to the reformers on the EdChange site, “multiculturism” means, “deconstructing” American culture altogether and refocusing public education on ethnic differences.

-Parents need to take note of terms used by professional educators and education reformers and require them to define what they mean by them.
+Parents need to take note of terms used by professional educators and education reformers.

 The first term parents need to define is the word “education.”
 What do you mean by it?

 Is education a course of study that includes literature, history, natural science, and common cultural knowledge that can contribute to the individual’s mental and spiritual development?
 Or is education merely the learning of practical skills related to earning a living?